 - Capezio Store

-Students must enroll in the International Dance School / Peridance Center in order to be accepted into international dance programs at Peridance and apply for a F-1 visa.
-The following process is for all new, returning, and transfer students.
+International students must enroll in the International Dance School / Peridance Center in order to be accepted into the dance programs at Peridance and apply for a F-1 visa.
+The following process is for all new and transfer-in students.

-Note that if you are applying for the Certificate Program or the Limon Program, you must audition for and be accepted into these programs before starting the process described below.
+Note that if you are applying for the Certificate Program, you must audition and be accepted into the program before starting the process described below.

 Once your registration has been processed, including the non-refundable registration fee of $350, you will receive a link to the Admission Package.

 Complete the Admission Package and make your initial tuition payment (complete instructions are in the Admissions Package).
 All documents should be submitted no less than 3 months prior to the start date of your program.
 Note that translation into English will be required for most documents.
 Please contact firstname.lastname@example.org if you have questions about translation requirements.

 Once your Admission Package has been reviewed and approved an Acceptance Letter and I-20 document will be sent to you in your homeland.
 It is extremely important that you write your home address, including postal code, clearly and fully in your Admissions Package.
 The Acceptance Packet will be sent to you by FedEx and will take 3-5 days to reach most countries.